maxwolf621/AZ/az-104/Test/Storage.md

 **ANS :**

+:o: Read-access geo-redundant storage

 With Geo-redundant storage, your media assets are stored in multiple availability zones and multiple regions.
-**But read access will only be available in the secondary region if you or Microsoft initiates a failover from the primary region to the secondary region.**
+- But read access will only be available in the secondary region if you or Microsoft initiates a failover from the primary region to the secondary region.

 **In order to have read access in the primary and secondary region at all times without having the need to initiate a failover**, you need to recommend **Read-access geo-redundant storage**.